Tables

 Analytical table

-The table representation that suits the service is chosen by default during the app creation.
+The table representation that suits the service is chosen by default during the app

 You can change the default table type to suit your needs.

-annotation that describes the table, see Defining Line Items.
+describes the table, see Defining Line Items.

 The table control uses page mechanisms while loading data.
 It contains the following: